sahlberg/PSL1GHT/README.md

 ### Networking

-Berkeley sockets are available for use in PSL1GHT, though some of the implementation remains incomplete at this time (hostname lookups, for example).
+Berkeley sockets are available for use in PSL1GHT, though some implementation remains incomplete at this time (hostname lookups, for example).

 ### STDOUT Debugging